DerwenAI/strwythura/README.md

 If so, add the info and link these into the taxonomy.

 WIP:
-Use a `FastAPI` web-app to provide a browser-based interactive UI for curating _entity store_ results serialized in the `data/ent.json` JSONL file, before using these to construct the knowledge graph.
+Use a `Streamlit` app to provide a browser-based interactive UI for curating _entity store_ results serialized in the `data/ent.json` JSONL file, before using these to construct the knowledge graph.